 “With Twitter Cards, you can attach rich photos, videos and media experience to Tweets that drive traffic to your website.
-Simply add a few lines of HTML to your webpage, and users who Tweet links to your content will have a Card added to the Tweet that’s visible to all of their followers,” wrote Twitter in its explanation of Cards.
+Simply add a few lines of to your webpage, and users who Tweet links to your content will have a Card added to the Tweet that’s visible to all of their followers,” wrote Twitter in its explanation of Cards.

 The Different Twitter Cards

 As of writing this, Twitter offers four different Cards from which to choose.
 These Cards include the following: